Wanxuezhu666/Cropland_mask_impacts_data_processing/README.md

 - ERA5-Land data: https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_MONTHLY_AGGR.

 ## 4. Extract national-level data from different masks
 This process was done using QGIS.
+Extracted data were saved as .xlsx tables.

+## 5. Calculate the relative contributions of explanatory variables
+The Random Forest regression was used to conduct feature importance quantification